After a couple of months of starting BforBloggers, I understood email marketing was going to be my blog’s integral part.

 Once your autoresponder is set up, it is time to set up some optin forms.
 Optin forms or also known as sign up forms are the forms that allow your visitors to enter their email and subscribe to your email list.

-Adding optin forms on your blog or website becomes fairly easy by using one of the many free optin form WordPress plugins.
-The one which I use and recommend is Icegram or SUMOme as they both are free to use.
-If you would like to get a more powerful optin tool, you should check out Thrive Leads.
+Adding optin forms on your blog or website becomes reasonably easy by using one of the many free optin form WordPress plugins.

 How to Send an Email Newsletter in MailChimp